Eleven Characteristics that Distinguish Field School from other Middle Schools

 7. Musicians and Artists Who Teach Their Specialty

 For art, all the students take the same course each unit with classes occurring for 50 minutes twice per week.
 For the most part, these are traditional art courses—drawing, painting, sculpture, history of art, and photography.
 We have had some non-traditional classes as well, however, such as martial arts and cooking.
-We also intend to use this time in our schedule to teach other courses we think our boys should have such as first aid, civility, personal finance, home repair and auto maintenance.
+We also use this time in our schedule to teach other courses we think our boys should have such as first aid, civility, personal finance, home repair and auto maintenance.

 8. Regular Attention to Character